wright-cemrc-projects/corr/README.md

 ## Updates

+- Version 1.40 Release (9/17/2023) :
+ - Updates of all dependency libraries (Apache Commons Math, Java XML, and OpenJFX).
+ - Conversion to the Maven build system.
+ - Target Java version is now OpenJDK 19.

 - Version 1.30 Release (6/30/2021) :
  - Added a bounding box of the viewport within the Image and Free Align views.
  - Improvements to histogram behaviors in hole-finding view.